maximilliancharlemagne/ultimate-webdev-showdown/README.md

 ### About:

 A digital version of the classic game of Tic-Tac-Toe.

-Two parties can create accounts, sign in, and play eachother through a browser environment.
+Two parties can play each other through a browser environment.

+### Getting Started:

-The gameboard grid is three squares by three squares.
+Create an account or sign in using the buttons provided on the home page.
+Once signed in, you will be redirected to the game page.
+The game grid is three squares by three squares.
 Players can take turns placing their designated X or O in unmarked squares.
-The first player to achieve three marks in a row (verticallly, horizontally, or diagonally) is the winner.
+The first player to achieve three marks in a row (vertically, horizontally, or diagonally) is the winner.
 The game is over when all squares are full.
+Click profile in the navigation bar if you would like to change your player avatar.

 ### Features: